brandur/microservices/README.md

 ---

 Security should be layered.
 Services should use a secure protocol like TLS to talk to each other, even if they're known to be isolated in something like a VPC.

+## Exercise the Platform

+---

+Put baseline load on the platform.
+If you have something like a QA or staging cloud, do the same thing there.

+### Integration Testing

+Put an integration testing framework into place that runs testing against the platform's common paths constantly so that regressions in the communication between components can be detected immediately.

+Failures should be immediately actionable in that they can detect the misbehaving service(s) and notify their owners.
+Knowing about a failure at the platform-level isn't enough because it's not likely to have an owner that can chase it down.

+### Chaos Monkey

+Use chaos monkey techniques to inject failure.
+Fault tolerance that's not tested periodically isn't going to work when you need it.

 ## Be A Good Citizen